signalapp/WhisperYAFFS/direct/timothy_tests/quick_tests/README.txt

 	What happens when a mount point is mounted using mount2 with read only mode set and then a file is chmoded?

+	Try to remove lost and found dir and replace it with a file of the same name.

+	Change the mode of the lost and found dir to read only.

 Tests which do not exist in yaffs:

 	test_yaffs_link_EMLINK		//should not happen on yaffs
+	test_yaffs_link_ELOOP

+	test_yaffs_lstat_ELOOP

+	test_yaffs_mkdir_ELOOP

 	//the yaffs_mknod function does not exist in yaffsfs, so these tests will not be added. test_yaffs_mknod
 	test_yaffs_mknod_EACCES